groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 You will need a build machine.
 The easiest way is to use the same operating system to build as is used by the DSAS itself.
 For example the system [CorePlus v13.x](http://tinycorelinux.net/13.x/x86/release/CorePlus-current.iso) is currently used for the build of DSAS.
+The build of the DSAS needs at least 5GBytes of memory (for the clamav build especially).
 After as you have set up this machine, you would need a number of tools in order to do the build.

 At this point, if you are behind a proxy for internet access, you must configure